 - People often want engaging and compelling ways to get their information quickly.
 This will likely elicit a rise in the use of videos and other storytelling visuals.

-The web is an interesting place, where nothing stands still for too long.
 Information is always changing and the methods we use to deal with that information will always evolve along with it.
+If you’re interested in reading more, then check out these articles: